owncast/owncast.github.io/docs/plugins/index.md

 Owncast can be extended with **plugins**: small programs that the server loads at runtime to react to chat messages, stream events, fediverse activity, and HTTP requests.
 They run inside a sandbox, so a plugin can crash without taking the server down, and the host enforces a clear permission model so an admin always knows what a plugin can touch.

-The examples in this section use `@owncast/plugin-sdk` from npm.
-The handlers, APIs, and permissions described here are properties of the host runtime, not of any particular SDK.
+You can write a plugin in **JavaScript/TypeScript** or **Python** — two official SDKs with full feature parity.
+The handlers, APIs, permissions, and manifest described in this section are properties of the host runtime and apply to both; only the scaffolding, language syntax, and CLI differ.
+See [Choosing an SDK](/docs/plugins/sdks) to pick one, then its [JavaScript](/docs/plugins/sdks/javascript) or [Python](/docs/plugins/sdks/python) page for the language-specific details.

 ## What you can build